Bravo! Balance Dog Food earns the Advisor’s top rating of 5 stars.

 Those looking to mimic a dog’s natural ancestral diet will find the Bravo Balance raw product line an excellent candidate.

-Bravo Balance is a meat-based raw dog food using an abundant amount of raw beef or poultry as its main sources of animal protein… thus earning the brand five stars.
+Bravo!
+Balance Dog Food is a meat-based raw product using a significant amount of poultry or beef as its main sources of animal protein, thus earning the brand 5 stars.

 For more suggestions, be sure to visit the Advisor’s Recommended Raw Dog Foods summary page.

 Rice ingredients can sometimes contain arsenic.
 Until the US FDA establishes safe upper levels for arsenic content, pet owners may wish to limit the total amount of rice fed in a dog's daily diet.